robotortoise/FEFTS/README.txt

 == Things that still need to be done ==

-- Velouria should be put in her correct place in the portrait generator, and named properly.

-- There are two extra Kanas in the list with Japanese names.

-- See if the font can be used for the generated text instead of the PNG.
+- See if the font can be used for the generated text instead of the PNG, for higher-resolution images.

-- Add "Hidden Truths" Vallite portraits, Shigure wearing Azura's Pendant, and Ghost Azura portraits.

-- Add canon hair color "Hidden Truths" children portraits.
+- Implement DLC portraits.
+Portraits, along with FaceData.bin files, are located in FEFTS\Resources\img\Not_Yet_Used\.